 Surfside also hosts a communal Friday Beach event that has the locals draw out their picnic tables to spend their day at the beach along with the tourists and connect with people.

-North Beach Oceanside Park
+4. North Beach Oceanside Park

 If you want a small beach town experience, the North Beach Oceanside Park allows you to explore local neighborhoods and discover new places.
-Located between 78th and 87th street on Miami Beach, North Beach oceanside Park is one of the biggest parks in Miami Beach.
+Located between 78th and 87th Street on Miami Beach, North Beach Oceanside Park is one of the biggest parks in Miami Beach.

-Being pet-friendly, this North Shore Oceanside Park allows you to take a walk or a run with your furry friend in the dog park.
+Being pet-friendly, this North Shore Oceanside Park allows you to walk or run with your furry friend in the dog park.
 It has many picnic tables and BBQ grills placed under sea-grape trees for a fun day.
 You can also enjoy a yoga session, kayaking in Oleta Park, or ride a little further to Haulover Beach.

 A 15-minute drive from Downtown Miami will lead you to Key Biscayne.
 The Crandon Golf is an 18-hole golf course that overlooks the glittering Biscayne Bay.
 It is home to brilliant white sand beaches and many outdoor activities like golf, bicycling, kiteboarding, windsurfing, kayaking, and more.